 Tips for filming a birth

-We strongly recommend videoing all breech births where possible (acknolwedging that some populations, such as Plain communities, may not allow photos or videos to be taken).
+We strongly recommend videoing all breech births where possible (acknowledging that some populations, such as Plain communities, may not allow photos or videos to be taken).
 Watching videos is an essential learning tool; videos often reveal things that attendants missed during the actual birth.

 Assure the parents that the video belongs to them and will only be shared with the immediate birth team, unless they give specific permission to share beyond that circle.